School band in formation wearing red shirts and black shorts

 Community Advisory Group

 The Community Advisory Group (CAG) is membership-specific committee that provides oversight of the project planning process and ensures that decisions include a broad representation of the community and stakeholders impacted by the project.
 CAG members will help facilitate information sharing between the community and planning staff.
-The CAG will review the proposed design of the South Park Heritage Walk and present a recommendation to City Council.
+The CAG will review the proposed design of the South Park Heritage Trail and present a recommendation to City Council.

 Parks, Recreation, and Cultural Resources recommended the members to the CAG at the November 7, 2023, City Council meeting.
 More information about the CAG and the members selected can be found in the South Park Heritage Walk and John P “Top” Greene Park Situation Assessment conducted by Raleigh Parks staff.